 Canstruction Chicago judges were asked to make the selection based on the sculpture that, “Pushes the limits of gravity and physics to turn a basic can of food into a structure that makes you say, “Wow, how did they do that?”

-This year, all of the can art exhibitions designed by 22 teams of Chicago-area architecture, engineering and construction professionals will be on display at the Merchandise Mart from now until Sunday, September 9.
-All of the canned food will be donated to the Greater Chicago Food Depository.
+The can art exhibitions designed by 22 teams of Chicago-area architecture, engineering and construction professionals were on display at the Merchandise Mart for two weeks and were later donated to the Greater Chicago Food Depository.